 - Overall borrowing costs tend to be lower than other types of mortgages, even if interest rates are slightly higher

-- Can ask your lender to cancel PMI once you’ve reached 20 percent equity, or refinance to remove it
+- Can ask your lender to cancel private mortgage insurance (PMI) once you’ve reached 20 percent equity, or refinance to remove it

 - Can pay as little as 3 percent down on loans backed by Fannie Mae or Freddie Mac

 Cons of conventional loans

 - Minimum FICO score of 620 or higher often required (the same applies for refinancing)

-- Must have a debt-to-income (DTI) ratio of no more than 45 percent to 50 percent
+- Must have a debt-to-income (DTI) ratio of no more than 43 percent (50 percent in some instances)

 - Likely need to pay PMI if your down payment is less than 20 percent of the sales price

 - Significant documentation required to verify income, assets, down payment and employment